7–THE FOOL AND THE POLARITIES

 And yet, standing at the river, they hesitated.

 There was a bridge, solid and well-made—but it had no railings.
 The traveler could see the far side clearly.
 Trees.
 Solid ground.
 A continuation of the road they had been following for years.
 This was not a leap into the unknown.
-It was not a cliff or a fog bank.

-It asked trust.
+It asked for trust.

 The traveler first stiffened, gripping control.
 The river sounded louder.